korintje/SPAImportPlugin_for_Veusz/README.md

 # How to use
 In veusz
 1. `Data` -> `Import` -> `Plugins`, and select "OMNIC SPA import" in the plugin select box.
-2. set X and Y axis name (By default, the Y axis name is automatically set as the "title" of SPA data.)
+2. Set X and Y axis name (By default, the Y axis name is automatically set as the "title" of SPA data.)
 3. Import

 # Requirements